The SPID – Italian digital identity

 Where can I get a SPID?

-The SPID is issued by a series of service providers authorised and supervised by AgID, the Italian Digital Services Authority.
+The SPID is issued by a series of service providers authorized and supervised by AgID, the Italian Digital Services Authority.
 You will need to decide in advance which one you wish to use.
 The Italian Post Office is the principal provider.

 What does the SPID cost?

 The Post Office and some of the Italian banks may offer a free SPID to existing customers.
 This may possibly be free for a defined length of time, with an annual fee becoming due on expiry of the free-period.
-Finally there is a range of dedicated providers of identity solutions that allow you to apply for a SPID from your desktop or smartphone with variable costs.
+There is a range of dedicated providers of identity solutions that allow you to apply for a SPID from your desktop or smartphone with variable costs.

 Most Providers charge a one off fee for the sign-up (and up to the first year) and then an annual fee after that.